ashutosh-mulik/ashutosh-mulik/README.md

 - 👀 I’m interested in Flutter, Android (Kotlin)
 - 🌱 I’m currently learning Computer Science and Engineering
 - 💞️ I’m looking to collaborate on mobile application projects
-- 👨‍💻 I’m currently working on application development technologies Flutter.
+- 👨‍💻 I’m currently working on application development technologies like Flutter.
 - 📫 How to reach me mulikashutosh123@gmail.com

 ---